SiniCode/keysmith/documentation/testing.md

 ## Unit testing

-At the momennt (on week 3), the software has automated unit tests for the functions that are used in key creation.
+At the moment (on week 3), the software has automated unit tests for the functions that are used in key creation.
 Test coverage is 93 %.

 ![](./images/coverage_report.png)